kir-net/myFlix-client/README.md

 ## Current functionality

+- requests fake login data
 - displays MainView with MovieCards as an example list of movies
 - on clicking one of the list items, display its MovieView with some detailed information
-- return to MainView by clicking "Back" button
+- returns to MainView on clicking "Back" button

 ## Usage